Your personal search profile

 1. extended notice period for defects: 60 days instead of “immediately”

 According to the new Art.
 210a para.
-2 CO, buyers of new buildings or recently completed buildings now have 60 days to report any defects that have been identified – even those that only become apparent after moving in.
+2 OR, buyers of new buildings or recently completed buildings now have 60 days to report any defects that are discovered – including those that only become apparent after moving in.

 Our tip: The 60 days start to run from delivery or acceptance.
-Document the exact date and create a detailed acceptance report upon handover.
+Document the exact date and create a detailed acceptance report on handover.

 2. prohibition of the assignment of warranty claims